kiwanami/emacs-epc/readme.md

 ### API Overview

+The EPC uses a peer-to-peer-architecture.
+After the connection is established, both peers can define remote methods and call the methods at the other side.

+Let we define the words *server* and *client*. *Server* is a process which opens a TCP port and waiting for the connection. *Client* is a process which connects to the *server*.
+In most cases, a *client* process starts a *server* process.
+Then, the *server* process provides some services to the *client* process.

+This diagram shows the API usage and the relation of processes.

 ![API Overview](img/Overview.png)

 ### Object Serialization

 All values which are transferred as arguments and return values between processes, are encoded into the S-expression text format.

 Simple list structure and some primitive types can be transferred.
 Complicated objects, such as buffer objects, can not be serialized.
+The EPC stack doesn't provide transparent remote object service, that is ORB.

 The EPC stack can translate following types: